 Don’t worry, this stuff won’t leave you smelling like weed all day long.
 A cannabis oil base has less of a drying effect on the skin than alcohol-based perfumes, and, once on the skin, it evaporates more slowly than the alcohol-based stuff.
 Notes of fig, pepper, citrus, and sandalwood linger longest.
 (In travel size, $52)

 Is travel stressing you out?
 Relax with this Cannabidiol oil, the holy grail of cannabis-based products.
-CBD oil (as it's also known) is not psychoactive, meaning that it does not alter brain function or cognition, and has been linked to a wide range of medical benefits: People use it as an anti-inflammatory, to relieve stress, or to spice up boring salad dressings and smoothies. ($96)
+CBD oil (as it's also known) is not psychoactive, meaning that it does not alter brain function or cognition, and has been linked to a wide range of medical benefits: People use it as an anti-inflammatory, to relieve stress, or to spice up boring salad dressings and smoothies. ($99, available in store only)

 Vape pens, or pens that utilize a heating element to vaporize a liquid containing marijuana oils, are a discreet, smoke-free way to get your weed fix.
 Go for 100 percent pure CBD oil blended with flavors like grapefruit, spearmint, and cinnamon, each designed for a specific purpose: one for relaxation, one for revitalization, one for improved focus — all of which you could use a little more of when you travel.
 They’re also FAA approved, so you can pack a few in your carry-on and be on your way. ($45)